 ESLS 10 Beginning Listening.
 Recognizes the names of familiar objects by listening to language in clearly contextualized situations.
 Constructs meaning by combining comprehension of familiar vocabulary words with a variety of strategies to fill in gaps.
-Each semester.
-2 semester hours.
-Consent Required.
+2 semester credit hours.
+Typically offered: Fall and Spring Terms.
+Department Consent Required.
 Course Repeatable.
 Maximum number of units allowed 18.